 Why it’s important: Sites allow you to organize and share information with specific teams or groups of people.
 It’s important to have public vs. private sites whenever appropriate.
 For example, all employees should have open access to the HR site, whereas Accounting should have a private site to shield private information.

-Definition: Active users indicate that your employees are interacting with the intranet.
-DAU measures the total number of people who engage with your intranet in a given day.
+Daily active users (DAU) or monthly active users (MAU): Active users indicate that your employees are interacting with the intranet.
+DAU measures the total number of people who engage with your intranet on a given day.
 MAU is the number of unique users who have engaged and performed an action within your intranet in the last month (30 days).

 Why it’s important: Determining and measuring daily active users/monthly active users help you predict the success of your intranet adoption.
 If your adoption rate is low, ways to help you increase your adoption rate to keep your employees engaged.

 Site or App administrator: The site and app administrator refer to users’ access roles within the intranet application.
 The site administrator owns rights to individual sites (see definition above).
 In contrast, the app administrator controls underlying security and user management features like SSO (see below), branding elements, and other application-wide configuration settings.